China launches tax evasion probe into film, TV industry

 China's cinema market is worth US$8.6 billion.

+An index tracking major media firms dropped 1.3 per cent to a near four-year low on Monday.

-The State Administration of Taxation (SAT) has asked local bureaus in the southern province of Jiangsu, among others, to carry out investigations.
+The State Administration of Taxation (SAT) has asked local bureaux in the southern province of Jiangsu, among others, to carry out investigations.

 "If violations of tax laws and rules are found, they will be dealt with in accordance with the law," said the SAT.